Information and assurance on the key security and data protection controls for orgvue.

 Security incidents are managed through the orgvue Incident Management Policy and orgvue Security Incident Handling Policy which are communicated to staff through our LMS system.

-orgvue commits to notify clients of security incidents which may impact their data within 24 hours which is formalized in the standard orgvue terms and conditions.
+orgvue commits to notify customers of security incidents which may impact their data within 24 hours which is formalized in the standard orgvue terms and conditions.

 orgvue has a formal Business Continuity Policy. orgvue is hosted on highly available AWS infrastructure leveraging multiple AWS Availability Zones to provide geographical data center fault tolerance.
 Multiple AWS data center facilities would need to fail to result in orgvue being unavailable.